victormours/victormours.github.io/_posts/2025-05-22-improving-trust-in-government-websites-on-the-open-web.markdown

 Most national governments tend to publish websites and services using subdomains of their main domain, which is usually in a format similar to `.gov.uk`.
 From a technical perspective, this is great because it is indeed very hard for scammers to spoof DNS.
 This URL pattern is even cited as the best way to identify an official site on a [page from the French government about spotting scammers](https://www.economie.gouv.fr/particuliers/faux-sites-administratifs).

-For citizens with some level of tech savyness, this provides a reliable way of identifying official websites.
-But this is not enough, since governments need to communicate to every citizen, not just tech savy ones.
+For citizens with some level of tech savvyness, this provides a reliable way of identifying official websites.
+But this is not enough, since governments need to communicate to every citizen, not just tech savvy ones.
 URLs are great for many things, but they're not easy to parse for most humans.

 Let's take the example of `https://www.ncsc.gov.uk/collection/phishing-scams/spot-scams` : the most important part of this url, the `.gov.uk` is hidden in the middle, after all the dots and before the first forward slash.